Everhart Horse Rescue:

 If you're a fan of Judge Judy or Jerry Springer, you know the kind of "special" I'm talking about.
 Amanda "Jo Jo" Everhart...

-...has tried her hand at being a singer, farrier, dog breeder, horse trainer, soldier, scrap dealer, barrel racer, motorcycle mechanic, and tattoo artist...
+...has claimed to be a singer, farrier, dog breeder, horse trainer, soldier, scrap dealer, barrel racer, a heart AND brain surgeon, motorcycle mechanic, and tattoo artist...

-In her short life, Amanda has been found guilty of harassment, disorderly conduct, and damage to property.
+In her short life, Amanda has been found guilty of harassment, disorderly conduct, resisting/obstructing an officer, and damage to property.
 She's also been dragged to small claims court multiple times.
 (All of this is public record, available here.)

 Oh, and did I mention she was arrested for prostitution?